 - Your cartoon may contain one to six panel(s), with no more than four panels in a row.
-You may produce the cartoon using any method or medium (e.g., painted or drawn on paper or drawn on a computer/tablet) but your cartoon must be submitted as a digital image using one of the following formats: .jpg, .png, or .pdf.
-The width of the image should be between 800 pixels and 1200 pixels.
+You may produce the cartoon using any method or medium (e.g., painted or drawn on paper or drawn on a computer/tablet) but your cartoon must be submitted as a digital image using one of the following formats: .tif, .jpg, .png, or .pdf.
+The images must be high resolution (at least 300 dpi), and the width should be at least 1200 pixels (with output size of 4 inches).
 We will not accept animations or videos.

 - Images should be submitted by uploading them to morgridge.org/cartooncontest.

 - Submissions are limited to one image per artist or two-person team.

 - A panel of judges will evaluate submitted cartoons according to the following criteria: a) depiction and analysis of a research ethics (see some examples of research topics) issue; b) humor; and c) artistry.
 Artistry refers to the manner in which your imagery advances your idea; scoring well in this category does not require you to be a skilled artist.
 The judges’ highest ranked cartoons (not fewer than 15) will be displayed on a website for a period of public voting (not less than two weeks).
 After public voting is closed, the Morgridge Institute will choose first, second, and third place winners based on rankings by both the judges and valid public votes.

 - Employees of the Office of the Ethics Scholar-in-Residence at the Morgridge Institute may not vote during the public voting.
 Any other natural person may vote.
 Each person is allowed one vote.
 Use of automated processes or bots for voting is not allowed, and may result in an entrant’s disqualification, at the Morgridge Institute’s sole discretion.